GoMyCode-nextGen/javascript-functions/Readme.md

 concatTwoStrings("Hello", "World"); // -> "HelloWorld"
 concatTwoStrings("Cute", "Kitty"); // -> "CuteKitty"
 ```
-Write a function called fullName that takes two strings as parameters and when invoked returns a combined (concatenated) string as full name with a white space in between.
+11.Write a function called fullName that takes two strings as parameters and when invoked returns a combined (concatenated) string as full name with a white space in between.

 ```js
 function fullName(firstName, lastName) {